canmet-energy/btap_batch/docs/optimization.md

 * ***algorithm_nsga_eta***: Don't change this unless you understand the NSGA.
 * ***algorithm_nsga_minimize_objectives***: Contains a list of the outputs from btap that you would like to optimize to.
 Pro tip.
 Run a senstivity analysis and examine the output.xlsx in the results folder to find a outpum column you wish to minimize.

-Here is a snippet of the example that runs a pop of 5 for 2 generations resulting in 10 simulations total and will minimize the total EUI and equipment cost.
+Here is a snippet of the example that runs a pop of 5 for 2 generations resulting in 10 simulations total and will minimize the total EUI and capital equipment cost.

 ```angular2html
 :algorithm_type: nsga2 # This will run the nsgaII optimization algorithm